 Peter, the Chief … well, only … pilot of Team Three Amigos got his PPL back in 1990.
 However, due to stints overseas and interstate, Peter did little flying between 1993 and 2010.
-That all changed in 2011 with the purchase of a 2002 Trinidad TB20GT now known as VH-IPF (formerly N98GT) from the USA.
+That all changed just over a year ago with the purchase of a 2002 Trinidad TB20GT now known as VH-IPF (formerly N98GT) from the USA.
 Flying over the continental USA and then the Pacific, the plane performed flawlessly flying all the way from Florida to Sydney in a little over one week.

-IPF, Peter and the Amigo’s are looking forward to their next adventure exploring IPF’s adopted country.
-Peter has recently completed his Command Instrument Rating and is now working towards his Commercial license.
+IPF, Peter and the Amigo’s are looking forward to their next adventure exploring IPF’s newly adopted country.
+Peter is currently working towards his Command Instrument Rating and plans to have that completed in time for the Air Race.

 Malcolm first came into contact with flying when, as a wide eyed 7 year old, his parents packed him off to stay with friends in QLD.
 On the flight from Newcastle, not content just to sit in his seat all the way from Newcastle to Brisbane, he asked the stewards if he could go to the cockpit and meet the pilots.
 That experience made a big impression on a little kid.
 It wasn't until some years later that Malcolm finally got to fly anything himself.
 In 2004, Malcolm took up learning how to fly helicopters, accumulating a very modest 30 hours as a student.

 Having always harboured an ambition to "do an outback trip", when asked if he'd like to take part in the Outback Air Race and, importantly, to contribute to work that the RFDS does, it took all of about 2 seconds for Malcolm to think "Yes" was the correct answer.

 Malcolm comes equipped with opposable thumbs which is very handy for keeping a safe grip on his drinks …